theyellowray/teamwinrecovery_samsung_a52sxq-lite-/README.md

 LIKELY REQUIRES CONSOLIDATION/EXTRA MODIFICATIONS.

-Please feel free to add a fork of an improved version based off this and also take a look at the heavy version: https://github.com/theyellowray/teamwinrecovery_samsung_a52sxq-heavy
+Please feel free to add a fork of an improved version based off this and also take a look at the heavy version: https://github.com/theyellowray/teamwinrecovery_samsung_a52sxq-heavy , which is more experimental.